Can O'Riley be surprise Old Firm star?

 Only Carl Starfelt had a better passing accuracy.
 But while 53% of the Swede's passes went to fellow defenders, O'Riley's were spread around the team.

-Defensively he put in the most tackles, won most tackles, and won back possession the joint-most times alongside Nir Bitton, as Celtic claimed a late win to close the gap on leaders Rangers to two points.
+Defensively he put in the most tackles, won the most tackles, and won back possession the joint-most times alongside Nir Bitton, as Celtic claimed a late win to close the gap on leaders Rangers to two points.

 'The type we want at Celtic'